 “I don’t know if you heard, but your old boyfriend shot himself at work this morning,” he telephoned to tell me one evening.
 “He made quite a splash on the evening news.
 One of his doctors was on television, explaining that Paul had been suffering from some obscure neurological disorder, and rather than struggling with an incurable illness, he apparently elected to end his own life”.

 I was in shock.
 I had met Paul when we both worked in the Economic Research group at a large commercial bank in midtown Manhattan, where he was responsible for the domestic interest rate forecast, and I was a support analyst in the Gross National Product forecasting group.
 My father had a job at one of the large brokerage firms in the city, and one of his colleagues was able to arrange an interview for me in the Economic Research group at the bank.
-I had just graduated with a Bachelor of Arts degree from the University of Connecticut, where I majored in both Economics and Italian, the language of my grandparents.
+I had just graduated with a Bachelor of Arts degree from Simmons College, where I majored in both Economics and Italian, the language of my grandparents.

 I became friendly with Paul at work.
 He was very knowledgeable about all sorts of economic issues, so I always learned a lot from talking with him.
 He had accomplished a lot in his life.
 He had a Ph.D. in Financial Economics from an Ivy League university and he had been a professor at a major university in the Midwest before leaving to work as a bank economist.
 So, you might ask, what did I bring to the table that would interest him?
-The answer is, and there’s no easy way to say this without giving the misleading impression that I’m conceited, I was the prettiest girl in the whole department.
+The answer is, and there’s no easy way to say this without giving the misleading impression that I’m conceited, but I was the prettiest girl in the whole department.
 In fact, most men think I look a lot like Natalie Wood.

 Well, Paul had always behaved very professionally toward me, although I could tell he (like all the rest of them there) found me very attractive.
 It was close to the Christmas holiday, and I mentioned to Paul that it would be nice if we could have a departmental Christmas party.
 Just as I hoped he would, Paul offered to host a party at his apartment in the city.
 After everyone had left, we were alone together, and he must have thought I was getting ready to leave too, which I thought was a little insulting, so I asked him why he didn’t take me seriously.
 We wound up kissing, but Paul remained a perfect gentleman.